indurs/Hata/README.md

 To try this app you need to download [Android Studio Arctic Fox](https://developer.android.com/studio).

+# New to Jetpack compose
+There are plenty of resources to learn Jetpack Compose https://github.com/androiddevnotes/awesome-jetpack-compose-learning-resources

 # Home
 If there are any tasks,reminders,travel info,journal entries for today and tomorrow it will be displayed in the appropriate tab sections.
 Calendar tab displays the calendar view.